 - Maintenance – voice protection, hydration, warm-up

 There are multiple ways to improve your podcast voice quality with a financial investment.
 However, most productions don’t require too expensive microphones, preamps, and studio soundproof level setup.
 You can actually improve your podcast audio quality immensely by training your voice and taking care of yourself properly.
-Applying those tips requires $0 investment.
+Applying those tips requires a $0 investment.
 It’s free but will require some time to master the skills.

 Implement in parallel all the technical tips to make your audio quality even better: 19 voice tips – effective professional podcasting guide.

-Make a research on how other podcasters in your specific niche are talking.
+Research on how other podcasters in your specific niche are talking.
 Check if their voice and narration style fit the topic or would a different tone maybe work better.

 We can easily recall certain characteristic sounding voices available in mass media.
-There is the deep Hollywood trailer voice, boxing match announcer, enthusiastic sports commentator, deep but soothing late night radio DJ, etc.
+There is the deep Hollywood trailer voice, boxing match announcer, enthusiastic sports commentator, deep but soothing late-night radio DJ, etc.

 Think if a deeper or higher voice is more suitable for your podcast.
 Consider the pace of speaking.
 Do you need to enunciate everything perfectly or is a more modern much more conversational and casual style applicable?
 Do you want to sound like a mentor and expert or more like a friend?
 Whatever you choose as the best fitting option try speaking clearly.